Security Architect

 LLM Tokens, Context Windows, and the Attack Surface

-Build a web app that exposes tools to AI agents via WebMCP, then demonstrate four attack classes: tool poisoning, schema mismatch, response injection, and cross-tool exfiltration.
+Build a web app that exposes tools to AI agents via WebMCP, then demonstrate tool poisoning, schema mismatch, response injection, and cross-tool exfiltration.

 Container Escape: Namespace and Privilege Breakouts